PrabaljeetSingh0101/Claude-code-dark/README.md

-# Claude Nine Theme
+# Claude Nine

+> The Claude feeling, now in your editor.

-A meticulously crafted dark theme for VS Code, directly inspired by and extracted from the official **Claude Code CLI** binaries.
+A dark VS Code theme extracted directly from the official **Claude Code CLI** binaries — the real palette, mapped 1:1 into your editor.

-## ✨ The Colors

-Every single color in this theme—from the editor surface to the brand accents (`#D77757`), to the success, error, and warning states—was pulled 1:1 directly from the Anthropic terminal palette extracted from the official Claude Code binary.

-This is the exact color scheme used by Claude Code, mapped directly to VS Code.

-## 💡 Philosophy
+## 💡 Why bother

-Be kind, write beautiful code, and let your tools do justice to your creativity.
-This theme was built from the ground up to get out of your way and let your code shine.
+So the good feeling follows you from terminal to editor — same colors, same calm.